mugendi/object-encode/README.md

 # Object Encode
-This module has been used in production a few times already and I haven't had any issues raised so far.
-The latest update was only to write better tests using [jest](https://www.npmjs.com/package/jest).

-I would love to hear about what you build using **Object Encode**.

-# Intro
 Sometimes you need to safely encode an object into a string and then decode it back into an object.

 # My Use Case